Chemotherapy for testicular cancer

 We have more information about the side effects of chemotherapy.

-Chemotherapy for men with testicular cancer often causes infertility during treatment and for a time after.
-This is usually temporary, and most men will recover their fertility after treatment.
+Chemotherapy for testicular cancer often causes infertility during treatment and for a time after.
+This is usually temporary, and fertility usually recovers after treatment.
 But your doctor will advise you to consider storing sperm.

 Macmillan is here to support you.
 If you would like to talk, you can do the following: